ethan5437/ethan5437.github.io/_pages/about.md

 My research interests focus on Natural Language Processing (NLP), Explainable AI (XAI), and Computational Social Science.
 I've dedicated my past projects to exploring confidence estimation, vision-to-language generation and evaluation, and analyzing social media.

-In my spare time, I enjoy engaging in sports such as ping pong, badminton, and swimming.

 <br>
 <!-- <p style="color:#F64668">** Update: I'm in the gap year between my Master's and Ph.D. degrees, and I'm now looking for a summer research internship!! :) **</p>-->